rambaghdadi/lawhive-task/README.md

 - Introduce Animations

 ## Weaknesses / TradeOffs
--Commit messages weren't detailed enough
+- Commit messages weren't detailed enough
--No unit testing - although E2E testing was carried out -Either backend or frontend validation was used on the forms, not both due to time, although different appraoches throughout the code base were taken to showcase skills
+- No unit testing - although E2E testing was carried out
+- Either backend or frontend validation was used on the forms, not both due to time, although different appraoches throughout the code base were taken to showcase skills
--Not enough time to implement Story 5 - although my approach can be discussed in the follow up call.
+- Not enough time to implement Story 5 - although my approach can be discussed in the follow up call.
 I would probably end up using Pupetteer or a similar package to scrape the article
--The backend code (express) should have used Typescript
+- The backend code (express) should have used Typescript